SayakNandi123/University-Campus-Networking-System/Documentation/README.md

 # Project Documentation

-This folder contains the technical documentation for the University Campus Networking System.
+This folder contains the technical documentation for the **University Campus Networking System** project.

-The documentation includes:

-- Network Design Guide
-- Configuration Guide
-- Testing & Validation Report
-- User Manual
-- IP Addressing Plan
+## Available Documents

+- **Network Design Document** – Describes the network architecture, topology, IP addressing scheme, VLAN design, routing configuration, and network services.
+- **Router Configuration Guide** – Provides the configuration details for the Main Campus Router, Branch Campus Router, Cloud Router, and related network interfaces.

+The documentation is intended to help users understand the network design, configuration process, and overall implementation of the project.